thyngster/universalanalytics/README.md

 ###Disqus Comments Tracking

-Just insert disqus_tracking.js in your pages.
+Just insert disqus_tracking.js code in your pages.
 It will only try to fire the events in the pages where DISQUS commenting system is being loaded.

 ###Cross Domain Tracking for Forms